 - 1. Stop the vehicle.

 - 2. Shift the transmission into PARK.

-- 3. Turn the engine OFF.
+- 3. Turn the ignition switch to the OFF position.

 - 4. Wait approximately 10 seconds.

-- 5. Restart the engine. - 6.
-Shift into the desired gear range.
+- 5. Restart the engine.

+- 6. Shift into the desired gear range.
 If the problem is no longer detected, the transmission will return to normal operation.